Dynamical Variational Autoencoders: A Comprehensive Review: DVAE outcome: A story of flexibility

 \subsection{Flexibility of the inference model(s)}

-In DVAEs, as in standard VAEs, the true posterior distribution is usually intractable due to non-linearities, which is why we have to define an inference model in addition to the generative model (we cannot apply Bayes rule analytically).
-However, a key feature of DVAEs with respect to standard VAEs is that we have to define an inference model over a \emph{sequence} of latent vectors.
-Even though the true posterior distribution over this latent sequence is analytically intractable, we can leverage the chain rule and the D-separation principle to analyze the structure of the true posterior (induced by the chosen generative model), that is the dependencies between a latent random vector at a given time step and the remaining latent and observed sequential data.
-It seems quite natural to exploit this knowledge to design the structure of the inference model, so that it is consistent with the structure of dependencies in the true intractable posterior.
-Yet, we have seen that several seminal papers on DVAEs did not follow this ``consistency principle,'' and more importantly did not justify the chosen structure of the inference model.
-Nevertheless, it is not mandatory to follow the structure of the true posterior to design the inference model.
-For instance, if the structure of the true posterior distribution implies a non-causal processing of the observations, one may drop the non-causal dependencies on purpose for online applications.
-Simplifying the posterior dependencies may also be motivated by the computational complexity of inference.
+In DVAEs, as in standard VAEs, the exact posterior distribution is usually intractable due to nonlinearities, which is why we have to define an inference model in addition to the generative model (we cannot apply the Bayes rule analytically).
+However, a key feature of DVAEs with respect to standard VAEs is that we must define an inference model over a \emph{sequence} of latent vectors.
+Even though the exact posterior distribution over this latent sequence is analytically intractable, we can leverage the chain rule and the D-separation principle to analyze the structure of the exact posterior distribution induced by the chosen generative model.
+It seems quite natural to exploit this knowledge to design the structure of the inference model so that it is consistent with the structure of dependencies in the exact intractable posterior.
+Yet, several seminal papers on DVAEs have not followed this ``consistency principle,'' and, more importantly, not justified the chosen structure of the inference model.
+Nevertheless, it is not mandatory to follow the structure of the exact posterior distribution to design the inference model.
+For instance, if the structure of the exact posterior distribution implies a noncausal processing of the observations, the anticausal dependencies can be dropped for the purpose of online applications.
+Simplifying posterior dependencies can also be motivated by a need to reduce the computational complexity of inference.

-Another key difference between DVAEs and VAEs relates to how the VLB (or actually an estimate of the VLB) is computed.
-The VLB involves intractable expectations which are usually replaced with empirical averages, using samples drawn from the inference model.
+Another key difference between DVAEs and VAEs relates to how the VLB (or, actually, its estimate) is computed.
+The VLB involves intractable expectations, which are usually replaced with empirical averages, using samples drawn from the inference model.
 The sampling procedure in DVAEs has to be recursive due to the dynamical nature of the model, a constraint that standard VAEs do not have.
-This recursive sampling is due to the use of RNNs, and it can be costly.
+This recursive sampling is related to the use of RNNs and can be costly.
 As will be discussed below, other neural network architectures can be more computationally efficient than RNNs.